 If we deny a request for a standard exception or for an expedited exception, the member, the member’s authorized representative or the member’s prescribing physician may request that the original exception request and subsequent denial of such request be reviewed by an independent review organization.
 We will make our determination on the external exception request and notify the member, the member’s authorized representative or the member’s prescribing physician of our coverage determination no later than 72 hours following receipt of the request, if the original request was a standard exception, and no later than 24 hours following its receipt of the request, if the original request was an expedited exception.

 If we grant an external exception review of a standard exception request, we will provide coverage of the non-formulary drug for the duration of the prescription.
 If we grant an external exception review of an expedited exception request, we will provide coverage of the non-formulary drug for the duration of the exigency.

 An Explanation of Benefits (EOB) is a statement that we send to members to explain what medical treatments and/ or services we paid for on behalf of a member.
 This shows the amount billed by the provider, the issuer’s payment, and the enrollee’s financial responsibility pursuant to the terms of the policy.
 We will send an EOB to a member after we receive and adjudicate a claim on your behalf from a provider.
 If you need assistance interpreting your Explanation of Benefits, please contact Member Services at 1-877-687-1187.

 I) Coordination of Benefits

-The Coordination of Benefits (COB) provision applies when you have health care coverage under more than one Plan.
-Plan is defined below.
+The coordination of benefits (COB) provision applies when you have health care coverage under more than one plan as stated herein.